Last Updated on December 31, 2022

 Saatva Classic

-The “coil-on-coil” construction consists of a base layer of durable steel coils with a layer of individual-wrapped coils on top.
-These help the mattress contour around your body and reduce motion transfer, though it’s worth noting that the motion isolation isn’t as effective as a pure memory foam mattress.
+What I love about the Saatva mattress is its unique “coil-on-coil” construction, which consists of a base layer of durable steel coils with a layer of individual-wrapped coils on top.
+This helps the mattress contour around your body and reduce motion transfer, although it’s worth noting that the motion isolation isn’t as effective as a pure memory foam mattress.
+On top of the coils is a layer of memory foam that helps with pressure relief, along with a soft euro pillow top for extra comfort and cushioning for your hips and shoulders.

 Further reading: Check our full review of the Saatva mattress.